jacobroufa/song-queue/README.md

 `/scale/:key-:mode` returns an array `scale` with the notes of the requested scale, e.g. `/scale/ab-minor-pentatonic`, if available.

+`/scales` returns an array of the available scales.

 `/scales/:key` returns an object of arrays with scales in the provided key for each of the available scales.

 ### Available scales